quantrana/Medical-Doctor-Agent/README.md

 The second stage applies reinforcement learning using a medical verifier as the reward model.
 Two algorithms are supported:

-#### Option A: PPO (Proximal Policy Optimization) - Current
+#### Option A: PPO (Proximal Policy Optimization)

 The traditional approach using policy and value models.
-Example training command for an 8B model:
+Example training command:

 ```bash
 accelerate launch \